sorgerlab/indra/doc/tutorials/machine_reading.rst

     test in assembly := {}
     mainClass in assembly := Some("org.clulab.reach.ReachCLI")

-This prevents scala from running all the tests during the SBT assembly step, and assigns ReachCLI as the main class.
+This prevents Scala from running all the tests during the SBT assembly step, and assigns ReachCLI as the main class.

 Compile and assemble REACH.
 Note that the path to the .ivy2 directory must be